Why you need a content strategy framework

 Podcasts

-Podcasting provides a huge opportunity.
-There's a surging interest in B2B audio content as workers seek to top up their knowledge via more digestible formats.
-Podcasts are also an excellent fit for audiences who don't have the interest or the time to invest in reading content every day.
+There's a surging interest in B2B audio content as people seek to top up their knowledge via more digestible formats.
+Podcasts are also an excellent fit for audiences who don't have the time to invest in reading content every day.
 Your expertise could be repurposed as a series of expert interviews, round table chats or industry roundups.

 Research-based content is highly engaging and can help enhance your authority in your field.
 Like case studies, research can be packaged in many ways to create multiple pieces of content, from blog posts to infographics, webinars and podcasts.